allangg107/OverwatchHeroCompanion-Android/README.md

 # Overwatch Hero Companion
 Individual project for giving tips and tricks the the videogame Overwatch.

-Uploaded to the Google Play store and compatitable with Android.
+Uploaded to the Google Play Store and compatitable with Android.

 The picture below is using an Android emulator in Android Studio.

 <img width="539" alt="Capture" src="https://user-images.githubusercontent.com/76569535/173956846-59a6a614-3d6b-49b7-b133-36e8c4009ee0.PNG">